goadesign/goa.design/content/design/vendoring.md

 tool as described above.
 Don't forget to recompile the tool after each `glide update` that updates `goa`.

+# Vendoring Clients

+Another issue to be aware of is that using a vendored goa causes the code generation tool generated by `goagen` to also use the vendored goa.
+This isn't an issue (and is actually a good thing) until you need to invoke `goagen` on non-vendored designs.
+This may happen if you are trying to generate the client of a dependent service for example.
+In this case the `design` package of the non-vendored service ends up using the non-vendored goa which means that the design gets initialized in the "wrong" `design` package.

+The symptoms of the problem above is goagen crashing with a panic because the design it is trying to use is not initialized (the `design.Design` variable of the vendored goa `design` package is nil).
+The best way to resolve this issue is to vendor the dependent `design` packages as well (which is probably a good thing to do in the first place).

 # Code-based generation and vendoring

 Another approach to vendoring consists of invoking the generators